johnholdun/activitypub-server/README.md

 ruby -e "require './environment'; ParseInboxItem.call"
 ```

 This command will parse the oldest inbox item, delete the file, and exit.
-If there is a problem parsing the file, it will be moved to the `inbox-errors` with error data appended.
+If there is a problem parsing the file, it will be moved to the `inbox-errors` directory with error data appended.
 There's no built-in mechanism for running this parser continuously yet, but a frequent cron job might do the trick.
+You might also want to run this task in a batch; it will return silently if there is nothing new to parse.

 ## API